What are my rights as a tenant?

 Back to top

-From 1 July 2016, smoke alarms must be installed in all rental homes.
+Smoke alarms must be installed in all rental homes.
 All smoke alarms installed after 1 July 2016 must be the ten-year, long-life models that comply with certain manufacturing standards.

 There should be a smoke alarm within three metres of each bedroom; a smoke alarm in a self-contained caravan, sleep-out or similar; in a multi-storey property (e.g. apartments) there must be a smoke alarm on each level, within the unit.